 He is a member of Investigative Reporters & Editors, the Committee for Concerned Journalists and has been a member of the New Media Executive Roundtable and was an Inaugural Fellow for the Freedom Forum’s New Media Technologies program.
 He was also a reporter and the managing editor for broadcast for the well-noted Chauncey Bailey Project, while the partnership was active.

 Roland De Wolk is a graduate of U.C.
 Berkeley and grew up in the Bay Area, where he still lives.
-He has traveled extensively throughout Africa, Western and Eastern Europe, the Middle East, Latin America and North America as well as Indonesia, Australia and New Zealand.
+He has traveled extensively throughout Africa, India, Western and Eastern Europe, the Middle East, Latin America and North America as well as Indonesia, Australia and New Zealand.

 He has been an unabashed Oakland Raiders fan since childhood and doesn’t care who knows it.
 Roland De Wolk has been happily married to the same woman for 30 years.
 They have two young adult sons.
 They are smarter than he is.

 You can reach Roland De Wolk through Roland@NewsPort.org